varnish/Varnish-Book/varnish_book.rst

 Access Control Lists (ACLs)
 ---------------------------

-- An ACL is a list of IP addreses
+- An ACL is a list of IP addresses
 - VCL programs can use ACL to define and control the IP addresses that are allowed to *purge*, *ban*, or do any other regulated task.
 - Compare with ``client.ip`` or ``server.ip``